mschmidty/bio_notes/r/_posts/2018-08-01-30m_sripts_For_cultural_prediction_model.md

 categories: jekyll update
 ---

 The following are scripts that I used to make a cultural prediction model.
-It uses topographic and biological information to predict areas where arc sites likely occur on the landscape.
+It uses topographic, hydrologic and biological GIS information to predict areas where arc sites likely occur on the landscape.

 ## Load Libraries